esilver0/CATT/sslstrip-experiment.md

 > _**Note**: At the time of writing, the website did not support HSTS.
 If you see an HSTS header, the website has since started supporting HSTS.
 See [Notes](#notes)._

 #### Visit a site on the HSTS preload list

-The browser will not accept an HTTP (insecure) request from any website on the [HSTS preload list](https://hg.mozilla.org/releases/mozilla-release/file/tip/security/manager/ssl/nsSTSPreloadList.inc) even if you are visiting the site for the first time.
-A site on the preload list must support HTTPS throughout its site and provide proper HSTS header messages.

 In the Firefox window where NoVNC is running, visit